cloudflare/cloudflare-docs-engine/src/content/learning/security-model.md

 Over the past year we've been working with the experts at Graz Technical University to develop this approach.
 (TU Graz's team co-discovered Spectre itself, and has been responsible for a huge number of the follow-on discoveries since then.)
 We have developed the ability to dynamically isolate workers, and we have identified metrics which reliably detect attacks.
 The whole system is currently undergoing testing to work out any remaining bugs, and we expect to roll it out fully within the next several weeks.

-But wait, didn't I say earlier that even process isolation isn't a complete defense, because it only addresses known vulnerabilities?
+But didn't we say earlier that even process isolation isn't a complete defense, because it only addresses known vulnerabilities?
 Yes, this is still true.
 However, the trend over time is that new Spectre attacks tend to be slower and slower to carry out, and hence we can reasonably guess that by imposing process isolation we have further slowed down even attacks that we don't know about yet.

 ### Step 3: Periodic Whole-Memory Shuffling